Introduction to Mathematical Proof

 In the first and third formal systems Gina loves chocolate is not a theorem, but in the second a fourth it is.
 Whether it is a theorem, and thus valid, only depends on what formal system we are considering, not whether it is ‘true’ about some actual person named Gina or actual yummie foods called mocha or chocolate.

 This example illustrates one of the first and simplest mechanisms for determining if a statement is a theorem in a formal system - just list the theorems!
-Such statements, which are explicitly stated to be theorems are called the axioms of the system.
+Such statements, which are explicitly stated to be theorems, are called axioms of the system.
+We can also refer to a rule that simply lists axioms as an axiom as well.

-Example 2.2.
+Example .
 Consider the formal system whose statements are the positive integers, and whose theorems are the even integers.
-Then we know $42$ is a theorem but $67$ is not.
-This system has infinitely many theorems, but we have specified them all by a rule which tells us how to easily determine if a statement is or is not a theorem very easily in a finite amount of time.
+Then we know that in this system $42$ is a theorem but $67$ is not.
+This system has infinitely many theorems, but we have specified them all by a rule that tells us how to easily determine if a statement is or is not a theorem very easily in a finite amount of time.

 In more sophisticated mathematical systems there might not be such a simple direct criterion to immediately identify theorems.